 - 1864-05-04 General Ulysses S. Grant's Union Army at Potomac attacks Robert E. Lee's Confederates at Rappahannock River

-- 1864-06-03 General Robert E. Lee wins his last victory of Civil War at Battle of Cold Harbor
+- 1864-06-03 General Robert E. Lee wins his last victory of the US Civil War at the Battle of Cold Harbor

 - 1864-06-12 General Lee sends Jubal A. Early into Shenandoah Valley